thogeokan/TidyDataProject/README.md

 3. Dataset.zip is unzipped and the folder "UCI HAR Dataset" is generated.

 4. Reading of data tables into R:
-	a.
-X_test.txt, y_test.txt, X_train.txt, y_train.txt: These files contain the feature column (X) and
+	* X_test.txt, y_test.txt, X_train.txt, y_train.txt: These files contain the feature column (X) and
 	the mapping (y).
-	b. subject_test.txt and subject_train.txt are also included, though their data will not be used in the final datasets.
+	* subject_test.txt and subject_train.txt are also included, though their data will not be used in the final datasets.

-	c. activity_labels.txt: This file contain the ACTIVITY labels we will use.
+	* activity_labels.txt: This file contain the ACTIVITY labels we will use.
-	d. features.txt: This file has the feature column names(for the X_*.txt files).
+	* features.txt: This file has the feature column names(for the X_*.txt files).

 5. We give our data tables their header names. x_train and x_test get their names from "features".
 6. Merging data tables together:
-	a) First y_train, subject_train and x_train as one "train" table and y_test, subject_test and x_test as one "test" table.
+	* First y_train, subject_train and x_train as one "train" table
+	and y_test, subject_test and x_test as one "test" table.
-	b) Then we combine test and train tables(rbind) in a "big_table".
+	* Then we combine test and train tables(rbind) in a "big_table".
 7. We only want mean and std columns so we search with grep() in the features table for only the names which have "mean" or "std" in them.
 8. With the information from 7) we can select all columns we are interested in.